Bedroom to Billboard: How to Make an Affordable At-Home Recording Studio

 Interface (Optional)

-Interfaces aren’t required for beginners, but if you want professional-grade recordings, they’re a worthy upgrade.
-My recommendation is the Focusrite Scarlett Solo, a reliable and affordable option.
+Interfaces aren’t required for beginners, but if you want professional-grade recordings, they’re a good investment.
+The Focusrite Scarlett Solo interface is a reliable and affordable option.

 Focusrite Scarlett Solo